HallBlazzar/apispec-helper/README.md

       type: object
 ```

 You can use any Object-Oriented approaches supported by Python with **apispec-helper**.
-Also, fields are explicitly defined in each helper classes instead of using `**kwargs`, which means modern Python IDEs(e.g., [PyCharm](https://www.jetbrains.com/pycharm/) and [VSCode](https://code.visualstudio.com/)) can generate hints and auto-complete your codes.
+Fields are explicitly defined in each helper classes instead of using `**kwargs`, which means modern Python IDEs(e.g., [PyCharm](https://www.jetbrains.com/pycharm/) and [VSCode](https://code.visualstudio.com/)) can generate hints and auto-complete your codes.
+Also, typing hints can help you pass correct Objects to fields(modern IDEs can check parameter types for you).

 ![Auto-Complete](/docs/images/auto_complete.png)

 ## How to use

-### Basic
+### Basics

-**apispec-helper** already provides pre-defined OpenAPI Object for you.
-They're categorized as 3 submodules:
+**apispec-helper** already provides pre-defined OpenAPI Objects, which are categorized into 3 submodules:

 - basic_type
 - component